kewellcjj/sepsis-detection/README.md

 data_prep_step1.py
 ```

 All sql codes can be run on GCP BigQuery console by changing project and data names to your own location accordingly.
-Althernatively, one can run the first three queries with `get_cohort.sh` on clould shell with project id as the lone argument.
+Alternatively, one can run the first three queries with `get_cohort.sh` on cloud shell with project id as the lone argument.
 Similarly, the other four sequence queries can be run with `extract_sequence.sh`.

 The two python files can be run as follows assuming you are in the top level folder
 ```